Galapagos Animals and Darwin’s Birds Hang Out at Tortuga Bay

 - Black tip reef sharks

-Even if knowing that they do not pose any threat or danger to humans, we do not quite know how to react when one of the sharks, a gorgeous 2-metre (6-feet) long shark, all of a sudden, swims around the two of us, really up-close.
+Even if knowing that they do not pose any threat or danger to humans, we do not quite know how to react when one of the sharks, a gorgeous 2-metre (6-feet) long shark, all of a sudden swims around the two of us, really up-close.

-The sharks stay for an hour or two among striped reef fish and we come and go to observe them and look out for other fishes.
+The sharks stay for an hour or two among striped reef fish, and we come and go to observe them and look out for other fishes.
 Our Ecuadorian company on the beach are keen on guiding me to spot the remarkable animals when they appear to be around.

 Spotted eagle rays are suddenly located in the water near us.
-One of them swims back and forth along the beach, drawing people’s attention.
+One swims back and forth along the beach, drawing people’s attention.
 A group of children follow it with exaltation.
 It is the perfect location to snorkel or explore one of the richest marine ecosystems in the world – maybe from a rental kayak!

-Tortuga Bay has already by far exceeded our expectations – although already pretty high before coming!
+Tortuga Bay has already, by far, exceeded our expectations – although already pretty high before coming!

 Most of them are cactus finches – Darwin’s birds!
-Also other species appear, including a persevering mockingbird.
+Also, other species appear, including a persevering mockingbird.
 They are not the least shy and persist in fighting for bread crumbs, being indiscreet to the point that we start feeling a bit annoyed.
-Nevertheless, at the same time we find it interesting to observe the finches since these species are the birds that played such a crucial part in Darwin’s research!
+Nevertheless, at the same time, we find it interesting to observe the finches since these species are the birds that played such a crucial part in Darwin’s research!

 We try to judge whether their beaks are thin or thick, short or long, pointed or rounded.
 It was the variations in finch beak form that so inspired Darwin in his work and constituted essential elements of and contributions to his later theory of evolution.
 The beaks adapted to the surroundings based on the available food resources, i.e. whether these were insects, iguana blood, nectar from cactus flowers or seeds.
 The adaptive development has resulted in finches, still today, being different in the various Galapagos islands, depending on the food resources present.